LimnoTech/Xarray-DataAccessor/README.md

 **NOTE:** Change name to something more generic!

+**IMPORTANT NOTE:** While reading data from AWS is much faster, loading the date to disk from it is **MUCH** slower than when using local netcdf or zarr files.
+One can use the `use_cdf_only` keyword argument to make sure all ERA5 data is loaded from temporary local netcdf files downloaded via the CDS API.
+A case where this would be desirable is if you plan to sample at points from the data (will speed up performance 100+x).
+If you are visualizing the data, or manipulating it within xarray natively, it is faster to just stick with the default and access AWS when possible.

 A repo to efficiently read data into [Xarray](https://docs.xarray.dev/en/stable/) using [dask.distributed](https://distributed.dask.org/en/stable/) for parallelization via the CDS API or s3 AWS bucket.